 It is apparent that breaches of the rule of law in Poland, materialised in the longstanding concerns regarding Poland’s Constitutional Tribunal, could lead to further violations of other Article 2 TEU values: human rights, human dignity, equality and non-discrimination.
 This latest development is a clear example of how all EU values are interdependent.
 We call upon you as EU leaders to stand for and defend all EU values.
 We urge you to address breaches of the rule of law in all EU Member States, to condemn violations of human rights including women’s human rights and access to sexual and reproductive rights everywhere in the EU, and to ensure that flawed courts cannot be used to undermine the respect for human rights and EU values.
 In your efforts to safeguard all EU values, we call on you to make use of, and continue to further strengthen, all the legal and political tools that are or could be at your disposal, including the new Rule of Law Cycle, the recommendations under the Rule of Law Framework, the Article 7 proceedings and the conditionality of access to EU funds.

 A decision to ban abortions in case of “severe and irreversible foetal defect or incurable illness that threatens the foetus’ life” would be a retrogressive measure.
 Poland already has one of the most restrictive abortion laws in the EU.
 Abortion is only permitted on limited grounds, including in cases of severe foetal defect.
 Over ninety percent of legal abortions performed in Poland are accessed on this ground.
 Criminalizing abortion on this ground would virtually ban all legal access to abortion care in the country.
 It would constitute an unprecedented threat to Polish women’s human rights including the rights to life, health, dignity, and non-discrimination and may constitute cruel and inhumane treatment.
-In practice, women and adolescent girls may have their lives put at risk due to complications as a result of a lack of access to timely and safe abortion care, be forced to give birth against their will, including in cases of fatal or severe foetal impairment, or to undergo unsafe abortion procedures, especially those who cannot afford to travel abroad.
+In practice, women and adolescent girls may have their lives put at risk due to complications as a result of a lack of access to timely and safe abortion care, be forced to give birth against their will or to undergo unsafe abortion procedures, especially those who cannot afford to travel abroad.
 Poland would further breach numerous provisions of human rights treaties that it undertook to respect.

 This latest development takes place in a broader context of repeated attempts by the ruling party to roll back human rights, including reproductive rights, women’s human rights and LGBTI rights.
 In July 2020, Poland announced its intention to withdraw from the Istanbul Convention, and asked the Constitutional Tribunal to examine its constitutionality.
 Poland also repeatedly infringed on LGBTI rights, which has been denounced by the European Commission and led the Commission to withhold EU funds from certain Polish cities.